tiffanyvoorhees2500/budget_app_fullstack/README.md

-# Tiffany Voorhees Budget (Full Stack)
-Full-stack budget tracker: Node.js backend, Python analysis, React web, React Native mobile

 # Overview
-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

 This project is a backend API for a budget management application.
 It is build with Node.js, Express, Sequalize, GraphQL, and a cloud-hosted PostreSQL database.
-This backend handles users, transactions, income and expenses while supporting authentication with a combination of Google OAuth and JWT.
+This backend handles users, transactions, income and expenses while supporting authentication with JWT.

-{Provide a description of the software that you wrote and how it integrates with a Cloud Database.
-Describe how to use your program.}
 The backend integrates directly with a PostgreSQL database using Sequelize ORM.
 Models are defined in code and synchronized with the database via migrations.
 As I already have a good grasp on REST endpoints, I chose to use GraphQL for this project.
 GraphQL allows for flexible queries and mutations for client applications.

-{Describe your purpose for writing this software.}
-The purpose for writing this software is to strengthen my backend development skills, learn to integrate GraphQL with relational data, and practice secure authentication patterns.
+The purpose for writing this software is to start to become familiar with AWS starting with Amazon Relational Database.
+It will also strengthen my backend development skills, learn to integrate GraphQL with relational data, and practice secure authentication patterns.
 This project is the foundation for a future full-stack budgeting app.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}

 [Software Demo Video](http://youtube.link.goes.here)